Our responsibilities to you:

-Please ask for home visits by the podiatrist only when too ill to visit the clinic.
+Please ask for home visits only when too ill or immobile to visit the clinic.

-We ask that you treat the podiatrists and clinic staff with courtesy and respect.
+We ask that you treat the practitioners and clinic staff with courtesy and respect.
 Abusive or threatening behaviour will not be tolerated.

 Remember, you are responsible for your own and the health of your children.
 We will give you our professional help and advice.
 Please act upon it.